silexlabs/Cocktail/demo/simple-webapp/readme.txt

 => pourquoi avoir différents enum pour tout ce qui concerne des type de données similaires (MarginStyleValue & DimensionStyleValue par exemple)
 => comment positionner un container sous un autre, meme s'il est déclaré en premier ?

-Bugs Cocktail:
+Cocktail Bugs:

+New bugs:

+Logged in github:

  => tile not working in flash
 	=> app black background
 	=> header tile

- => relative + inline style does not seem to work correctly
+ => relative + inline style does not seem to work correctly in flash
 	=> header back button

  => no scrollbar in flash
 	=> notes page

  => links page display issue

- => using flash target, space characters are considered as CR
-    => not a bug, in flash width has to be set in general to width = 100%

- => domElement.style.verticalAlign does not seem to work correctly
-    => à vérifier avec Yannick dans Iphone Style.hx, ligne 196 => il doit finaliser cette fonctionnalité, pas besoin de poster de bug

  => DOMElement text value height = 0
     If there is only one line in a textDOMElement, its height is set to 0.
 	Works fine for multiple lines.
 	=> résolu par Yannick le 30/11/11

+ => domElement.style.verticalAlign does not seem to work correctly
+    => à vérifier avec Yannick dans Iphone Style.hx, ligne 196 => il doit finaliser cette fonctionnalité, pas besoin de poster de bug

+Non-bugs:

+ => using flash target, space characters are considered as CR
+    => not a bug, in flash width has to be set in general to width = 100%